 CCCA and PSA budgets must include a line item under equipment for the PTCC network equipment and hardware replacement and repair for no less than 1% of the total state funding.
 For any new positions established, funds must be budgeted for computer equipment, software, licensing, and networking.
 All computer equipment, software, and networking must meet DCJS specifications, including the mandatory secure, 24/7 site-to-site Virtual Private Network (VPN) tunnel between the DCJS offsite central servers and the local server and be compatible with the Pretrial/Local Community-based Probation (PTCC) case management system.
 All office moves and connectivity changes require additional expenses both at the local project level and for DCJS, so all moves or changes should be planned for and budgeted in advance, if possible.
 DCJS requests one (1) month notice for any physical moves or connectivity changes.

 DCJS requires that all staff have professional email and internet access.
-Part of the PTCC 1% may be used for this purpose.

 5. Supplies and Other Operating Expenses